wilson0x4d/harami/README.md

 ## Usage

 Let's try a "learn by example" approach.
 The following code is a Widget Factory implementation.
 The Widget Factory raises an event on Widget Creation, it also emits the Widgets it creates through an Observable.
-The MyApp class creates an instance of the Widget Factory, adds an event handler, and also adds an observer, then requests the factory create a Widget.
+The MyApp class creates an instance of the Widget Factory, adds an event handler, adds an observer, and finally requests the factory create a Widget.

 ```python
 from harami import *